ruggeri/tech-notes/programming-languages/rust.md

         }
     }

-I believe this says: the result is only good for the period of time both `x` and `y` references are valid.
+The result is only good for the period of time *both* `x` and `y` references are valid.
+Note: even if `x` and `y` do have different "concrete" lifetimes, when calling `longest`, we will set `'a` to be the shared overlap of the two.

 You can do similar for a struct:

     struct ImportantExcerpt<'a> {
         part: &'a str,